VideoChat-A1: Thinking with Long Videos by Chain-of-Shot Reasoning: Experiment

 \paragraph{Ablation on Shot Partition Methods.}

 As shown in Table~\ref{tab:shot_partition}, we evaluate the impact of three methods of shot partition across multiple benchmarks.
 Cluster Partition refers to the clustering approach used in VideoTree~\cite{wang2024videotree}, where all frames within each cluster are treated as a single shot, even though they may not form a continuous video segment.
 Average Partition refers to dividing each shot into smaller shots by uniformly splitting it into equal parts.
-Our proposed Shot Partition method consistently outperforms both Cluster Partition and Average Partition across all four benchmarks.
-These results demonstrate that partitioning videos into temporally coherent shots based on semantic information leads to significantly better understanding of long videos.
-Our Shot Partition achieves best accuracies of 70.7, 64.2, 71.9, and 71.8/76.5 on EgoSchema, LongVideoBench, MLVU, and VideoMME.
-Compared to the better of the other two methods, our Shot Partition method achieves gains of 1.6\%, 5.8\%, 4.2\%, and 4.0\%/3.7\%
+Our proposed Shot Partition method consistently outperforms the other two methods, which demonstrate that partitioning videos into temporally coherent shots based on semantic information leads to better understanding of long videos.

-\paragraph{Ablation Max Rounds of Reflection.} We evaluate the impact of varying the maximum number of reflection rounds across multiple benchmarks.
-As shown in Table~\ref{tab:abla_maxround}, increasing the number of rounds consistently leads to performance improvements on all the tested dataset.
-For example, the accuracy on EgoSchema increases from 67.3\% when using one reflection round to 70.7\% with three rounds, while the accuracy on LongVideoBench improves from 60.1\% to 64.2\%.
+\paragraph{Ablation Max Rounds of Reflection.} We evaluate the impact of varying the maximum number of reflection rounds.
+As shown in Table~\ref{tab:abla_maxround}, increasing the number of rounds consistently leads to performance improvements.
 In the context of multi-round discussions, increasing the number of discussion rounds tends to enhance the effectiveness.
 After three rounds of the chain-of-shot process, the results are already quite satisfactory.
 As the fourth round yields only marginal improvements, we ultimately adopt the three-round setting to balance performance gains and computational cost.

 \paragraph{Ablation on Number of Initialized Shots.}